InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

 This work proposes Intrinsic Spatial Reasoning (InSpire) to mitigate the adverse effects of spurious correlations on the action prediction of VLAs.
 By incorporating a spatial reasoning VQA task as the bridging “language” between visual observations and low-level actions, InSpire endows VLAs with spatial reasoning capabilities without employing extra data or interacting with other large models.
 Notably, InSpire can be used as a plugin to improve existing autoregressive VLAs.
 Comprehensive experiments demonstrate InSpire's effectiveness and flexibility, achieving consistent improvements on two state-of-the-art VLAs on both seen and unseen tasks in simulation and real-world environments.
-We hope this work provides a perspective on enhancing the generalization and robustness of VLAs for downstream tasks.

 Although the results are encouraging, two key limitations remain in this work: \textbf{1)} Although InSpire has potential for integration with any LLM-based VLAs, its effectiveness in enhancing diffusion policy-based VLAs, such as Octo \cite{team2024octo} and $\pi_0$ \cite{black2024pi0}, remains to be explored.
-Future work will focus on exploring strategies to facilitate seamless integration of InSpire into such models. \textbf{2)} The relationships and differences in spurious correlations among different VLAs have not been investigated.
-VLAs pretrained with diverse paradigms and datasets may acquire varied spurious correlations.
-Conducting further empirical studies on these factors could improve the effectiveness and robustness of our approach in more complex robotic scenarios.
+Future work will focus on exploring strategies to facilitate seamless integration of InSpire into such models. \textbf{2)} VLAs pretrained with diverse paradigms and datasets likely acquire varied spurious correlations; however, the characters of these differences across models are not yet understood.
+A deeper empirical study of these factors is a promising direction for bolstering the robustness of our approach in more complex scenarios.